 All Libris accounts can store image files.
-Depending on your subscription type, Libris can also store additional types of files and formats, such as video, audio, or other files.
+Depending on your subscription type, Libris can also store additional types of files and formats, such as video, audio, and other files.

 Libris supports many image file formats, such as:

-- PDF (particularly useful for loading license and rights contracts to their corresponding image Galleries)
+- PDFs are particularly useful for loading license and rights contracts to their corresponding images’ galleries)

 - Font files, such as DFONT, OTF, and TTF